ARlynky/fortune/README.md

 * Clone the repo into `~/.local/share/fortune`
 * Add a launcher to `~/.local/bin/fortune`
 * Let you run `fortune` from anywhere (if `~/.local/bin` is in your `PATH`)
+* You can update it via running the install script again either from the repo (local/share) or from the web like before

 ---